project-oak/oak/CONVENTIONS.md

 discussed above.

 If your package exposes a library along with a crate, prefer to use the crate name as the name of the library target.
-The `rust_binary` target can simply be called `bin`.
+The primary `rust_binary` target can simply be called `bin/crate_name` - the generated output will be a a `bin` subdirectory, but using the crate name.

-Unless there's a very good reason, stick with using the library as the package default target alias, and refer to the binary rule usin the `:bin` target.
+Unless there's a very good reason, stick with using the library as the package default target alias, and refer to the binary rule usin the `:bin/crate_name` target.